NarineManukyan/Wall-D/README.md

 # Wall-D
 The robot

-Please add your groups branch title below next to group:
+Please add your group's branch title below next to group:

 Image Recognition: Finn + Will + Neil + Alex